Dobrobot/wic/port/mbed/readme.md

 MBED WIC Wrapper
 ================

-This wrapper makes it a breeze to use WIC on MBED.
+This wrapper makes it easy to use WIC on MBED.

-## WICClient
+## WIC::Client<size_t RX_MAX, size_t TX_MAX>

-This is a wrapper class for client mode.
-Features/characteristics include:
+A wrapper for client mode.

+- TX and RX buffer size defined by template
-- blocking interfaces
+- blocking interfaces that behave like the regular socket classes
-- TCP and TLS modes (determined by URL)
+- TCP or TLS mode determined by URL
-- responds to socket 'back-pressure'
+- prioritised output buffer queue
-- long life object, no need to create/destroy for each connection
+- no need to create/destroy for each connection
+- subclass of WIC::ClientBase for generic handling of multiple connections

 An example: